YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    GDE> exit
    %GDE-I-VERIFY, Verification OK

-   %GDE-I-GDCREATE, Creating Global Directory file /home/yottadbuser/gtm.gld yottadbuser@yottadbworkshop:~$ ls -l * .dat * .mjl
+   %GDE-I-GDCREATE, Creating Global Directory file /home/yottadbuser/yottadb.gld yottadbuser@yottadbworkshop:~$ ls -l * .dat * .mjl
    ls: cannot access * .dat: No such file or directory
    ls: cannot access * .mjl: No such file or directory yottadbuser@yottadbworkshop:~$ mupip create
    Created file /home/yottadbuser/linnaeus.dat
-   Created file /home/yottadbuser/gtm.dat
+   Created file /home/yottadbuser/mumps.dat
    Created file /home/yottadbuser/brunnich.dat
    yottadbuser@yottadbworkshop:~$ ls -l * .dat * .mjl
-   ls: cannot access * .mjl: No such file or directory -rw-rw-rw- 1 yottadbuser yottadbuser 4366848 Jan 22 12:15 creep.dat
+   ls: cannot access * .mjl: No such file or directory -rw-rw-rw- 1 yottadbuser yottadbuser 4366848 Jan 22 12:15 linnaeus.dat
-   -rw-rw-rw- 1 yottadbuser yottadbuser 4366848 Jan 22 12:15 flap.dat
+   -rw-rw-rw- 1 yottadbuser yottadbuser 4366848 Jan 22 12:15 brunnich.dat
-   -rw-rw-rw- 1 yottadbuser yottadbuser 4366848 Jan 22 12:15 gtm.dat
+   -rw-rw-rw- 1 yottadbuser yottadbuser 4366848 Jan 22 12:15 mumps.dat
    yottadbuser@yottadbworkshop:~$

 Then you can turn on journaling.
-As YottaDB/GT.M requires you to explicitly specify the type of journaling to be used, you need separate commands depending on the type of journaling – before image and no-before image journaling.
+As YottaDB requires you to explicitly specify the type of journaling to be used, you need separate commands depending on the type of journaling – before image and no-before image journaling.

 .. parsed-literal::
    yottadbuser@yottadbworkshop:~$ mupip set -journal=nobefore -region CRUSTACEANS
-   %GTM-I-JNLCREATE, Journal file /home/yottadbuser/brunnich.mjl created for region CRUSTACEANS with NOBEFORE_IMAGES
+   %YDB-I-JNLCREATE, Journal file /home/yottadbuser/brunnich.mjl created for region CRUSTACEANS with NOBEFORE_IMAGES
-   %GTM-I-JNLSTATE, Journaling state for region CRUSTACEANS is now ON yottadbuser@yottadbworkshop:~$ mupip set -journal=before -region MAMMALS,DEFAULT
+   %YDB-I-JNLSTATE, Journaling state for region CRUSTACEANS is now ON yottadbuser@yottadbworkshop:~$ mupip set -journal=before -region MAMMALS,DEFAULT
-   %GTM-I-JNLCREATE, Journal file /home/yottadbuser/gtm.mjl created for region DEFAULT with BEFORE_IMAGES
+   %YDB-I-JNLCREATE, Journal file /home/yottadbuser/mumps.mjl created for region DEFAULT with BEFORE_IMAGES
-   %GTM-I-JNLSTATE, Journaling state for region DEFAULT is now ON
+   %YDB-I-JNLSTATE, Journaling state for region DEFAULT is now ON
-   %GTM-I-JNLCREATE, Journal file /home/yottadbuser/linnaeus.mjl created for region MAMMALS with BEFORE_IMAGES
+   %YDB-I-JNLCREATE, Journal file /home/yottadbuser/linnaeus.mjl created for region MAMMALS with BEFORE_IMAGES
-   %GTM-I-JNLSTATE, Journaling state for region MAMMALS is now ON yottadbuser@yottadbworkshop:~$ ls -l * .dat * .mjl -rw-rw-rw- 1 yottadbuser yottadbuser 4366848 Jan 22 12:22 brunnich.dat
+   %YDB-I-JNLSTATE, Journaling state for region MAMMALS is now ON yottadbuser@yottadbworkshop:~$ ls -l * .dat * .mjl -rw-rw-rw- 1 yottadbuser yottadbuser 4366848 Jan 22 12:22 brunnich.dat
    -rw-rw-rw- 1 yottadbuser yottadbuser   69632 Jan 22 12:22 brunnich.mjl
    -rw-rw-rw- 1 yottadbuser yottadbuser 4366848 Jan 22 12:24 linnaeus.dat
    -rw-rw-rw- 1 yottadbuser yottadbuser   69632 Jan 22 12:24 linnaeus.mjl
-   -rw-rw-rw- 1 yottadbuser yottadbuser 4366848 Jan 22 12:24 gtm.dat
+   -rw-rw-rw- 1 yottadbuser yottadbuser 4366848 Jan 22 12:24 mumps.dat
-   -rw-rw-rw- 1 yottadbuser yottadbuser   69632 Jan 22 12:24 gtm.mjl
+   -rw-rw-rw- 1 yottadbuser yottadbuser   69632 Jan 22 12:24 mumps.mjl
    yottadbuser@yottadbworkshop:~$

 For production environments, we suggest that you put your GDE commands in a text file and invoke them with a heredoc or using GDE's @ command.
 Put the text file under version control.

 **$zroutines and $zgbldir vs. UCI & Volume set**

-The YottaDB/GT.M environment is defined by $ZROUTINES (initialized from $gtmroutines) and $zgbldir (initialized from $gtmgbldir).
-Concepts from other M implementations such as UCI and Volume Sets do not exist on YottaDB/GT.M.
+The YottaDB environment is defined by $ZROUTINES (initialized from $ydb_routines) and $zgbldir (initialized from $ydb_gbldir).
+Concepts from other M implementations such as UCI and Volume Sets do not exist on YottaDB.

-The YottaDB/GT.M separation between routines and the database is very powerful, especially in real-world environments.
+The YottaDB separation between routines and the database is very powerful, especially in real-world environments.
 Apart from the flexibility this offers, it enables the practice of “defensive programming”, not unlike defensive driving.
 This is desirable as defensive practices reduce the probability of errors.

 **Exercise - Set Up a Simulated ASP Environment**